lnstreit/Mens-sana-in-corpore-sano/index.md

 </div>

-The nutrient with the highest correlation with well-being is the fibre.
+The nutrient with the highest correlation coefficient is the fibre.
 It is surprising to see that both FDA scores are negatively correlated with the well-being.

 Then, let’s plot the Spearman rank correlation between the different types of food and the well-being of London residents.